 The promotion mistake isn't promoting top performers.
 It's promoting them without developing their approach range.

-A Gold Mine leader who learns to let go of detail and trust their team becomes a leader who builds exceptional systems and grows capable people within them.
+A Natural Gold Mine leader who learns to let go of detail and trust their team becomes a leader who builds exceptional systems and grows capable people within them.

-A Blue Ocean leader who learns to have hard conversations while maintaining connection becomes a leader people trust completely.
+A Natural Blue Ocean leader who learns to have hard conversations while maintaining connection becomes a leader people trust completely.

-A Green Planet leader who learns to stabilize before innovating becomes a leader who transforms organizations sustainably.
+A Natural Green Planet leader who learns to stabilize before innovating becomes a leader who transforms organizations sustainably.

-An Orange Sky leader who learns to pause and include others becomes a leader who builds teams that execute fast and stay aligned.
+A Natural Orange Sky leader who learns to pause and include others becomes a leader who builds teams that execute fast and stay aligned.

 The development isn't about changing who they are.
 It's about adding range.
 The same principle that works in sales and communication works in leadership.
 Range makes everything better.